veredkl/final-project-bioinformatic/README.md

 # final-project-bioinformatic

+All the python scripts is in the server of the lab, "biomics.lnx.biu.ac.il", in dir /home/user/veredk/final/

 ## Basic steps:

 Pypline that run the basic steps on genomic library.
 In the last step, he run script we wrote that find for each one of chimera paired his matching gene